Dj0ulo/OptiSearch/README.md

     ```sh
     npm i
     ```
-1. You can load both extension in your favorite browser directly from the root of the repo, you just need to build the manifest first, use the flag `--v2` to build a manifest in v2 (necessary to load the extension in Firefox).
+1. You can load both extension in your favorite browser directly from the root of the repo, you just need to build the manifest first, use the flag `-f` to build the manifest for Firefox.

-  Usage:
+    E.g. to build the firefox manifest for **Bing Chat (GPT-4) in Google**:
     ```
-    npm build.mjs [optisearch|bingchat|bard] [--v2]
+    npm build.mjs bingchat -f
     ```

+1. You can copy the source for a given extension with the flag `-b` followed by the name of the desired directory (default: `build/<extension_codename>`).

-    E.g. to build the manifest v2 for **Bing Chat (GPT-4) in Google**:
+    E.g. to copy **OptiSearch** sources for Chrome in *DIR*
     ```
-    npm build.mjs bingchat --v2
+    node build.mjs optisearch -b DIR
     ```

-1. You can copy the source for a given extension with the flag `-cp` followed by the name of the desired directory (default: `build`).

-    E.g. to copy **OptiSearch** sources in *DIR*
+    E.g. to copy **Bard next to Google results** sources for Firefox in `build/bard`
     ```
-    node build.mjs optisearch -cp DIR
+    node build.mjs bard -bf
     ```
+    or
+    ```
+    node build.mjs bard -b -f
+    ```
-1. You can create a zip from the source using the flag `-z` followed by the output file name.
-Uses `--clean` to delete the `build` directory after the operation.
+1. You can create a zip from the source using the flag `-z` followed by the output filename.
+This will also copy the sources in the default build directory (unless you specified another one with `-b`).
+Use `-t` (for "tidy") to delete the build directory after the operation.

 1. Finally, to build and zip all extensions for Chrome and Firefox and put them in the `versions` directory:
     ```